gloryknight/cyan_audit/doc/cyanaudit.md

     SET cyanaudit.enabled = 0;

-Play back the inverse of your last transaction:
+Play back the inverse of the DML logged in the last transaction:

     SELECT cyanaudit.fn_undo_transaction( cyanaudit.fn_get_last_txid() );